At this time I am no longer accepting new commission clients.

 Gaming Standard – This level requires some time to get models on the table, but they will look great on the table individually and quite impressive in a group.
 This level will still look nice close-up.
 They will be very neat.
 More complicated color schemes are possible than with Tabletop.
 Some more advanced techniques may be used such as seamless blending.
 Assembly and Level 1 basing are included.
 Mould line cleaning is also included.
 Conversions, pinning, and magnets, etc. can be added on.
 Freehand designs such as tattoos, designs on cloaks, etc. can be added at this level.

 Gaming Display – This level requires a lot of time per model, and is most often reserved for special models such as characters.
 This level will be extremely impressive on the table both individually and in a group, but this level really shines close up.
-The models may have more advanced techniques such as seamless blending, weathering, freehand, object source lighting, non-metallic metal, etc. Assembly, Level 2 basing, and mould line cleaning are included.
+The models may have more advanced techniques such as seamless blending, weathering, freehand, object source lighting, etc. Assembly, Level 2 basing, and mould line cleaning are included.
 Conversions, pinning, and magnets, etc. can be added on.
 This level will commonly include extra details such as freehand, etc.

 Display – This level requires the most time per model.
 This level is not meant for gaming models, and typically includes display basing on a plinth rather than a gaming base.
 Assembly, Level 5 basing, and mould line cleaning are included.
 Conversions can be added on.
 This level will commonly include extra details such as freehand, etc.